andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 end
 ```

-In this example a `Rescuer` class doesn't inherit `Exception` class, but
-still rescues exceptions.
-In this particular case the `#===` method
-returns `true` unconditionally so all the exception will be rescued.
+The `Rescuer` class in this example does not derive from the `Exception` class; nevertheless, it is capable of rescuing exceptions.
+The reason behind this lies in the `#===` method, which always returns `true`, causing the `Rescuer` to match any exception.

 ### Raised exception

-As was mentioned above the method `raise` accepts only instance of
-`Exception` subclasses.
-Actually it doesn't.
-Actually it can _convert_
-its argument to an excepion if this argument responds to a method
-`exception`.
-Returned value must be instance of `Exception` subclass:
+Contrary to what was mentioned earlier, the `raise` method is not strictly limited to accepting only instances of `Exception` subclasses.
+Surprisingly, it can _convert_ its argument into an exception if the argument responds to a `#exception` method.
+However, it's important to note that the returned value from this method must still be an instance of an `Exception` subclass:

 ```ruby
 obj = Object.new